-In the wake of every mass shooting tragedy in the United States, when the shooter is not somehow affiliated with the Islamic kind of terrorism, but rather the white, homegrown American kind, politicians and the popular media turn to some predictable talking points.
+In the wake of every mass shooting tragedy in the United States, when the shooter turns out to be affiliated with a homegrown American kind of terrorism, such as racist or sexist terrorism, and especially when that shooter is a white male, politicians and the popular media turn to some predictable talking points.

 Mostly I’m going to point to some things that I’ve written on gun control and pull some quotes so I don’t have to do this song and dance every time.
-Here we go.

-I led with an astounding statistic: On ‘Jan.
+I led with what is still an astounding statistic: On ‘Jan.
 6 , BBC Magazine released a story on how Japan has nearly eradicated gun violence completely.
 According to the story, “only six shots were fired by Japanese police nationwide [in 2015].”
 Six.
 Total.
 Shots.

-In a year.
 In that same year, the U.S. had 33,599 deaths, according to the CDC.
 Even controlling for the difference in population, the main factor is access to guns.
-(For other examples besides Japan, you can also look to the massive change in Australia since they somehow overcame a long cultural history of guns and got rid of them, too.)
+For another example for how access to guns changes gun death and injury rates, look to the massive change in Australia’s rates since they somehow overcame a long cultural history of guns and got rid of them, too.

 But the most important thing to note is this: “Our gun-homicide rate here in the U.S. is about 25 times higher than other developed countries, according to the American Journal of Medicine.
-But, according to Kenan M. Penaskovic, M.D., professor of psychiatry at the University of North Carolina at Chapel Hill, the “percentage of the population struggling with mental illness is the same as the rest of the world.”
+But, according to Kenan M. Penaskovic, M.D., professor of psychiatry at the University of North Carolina at Chapel Hill, the ‘percentage of the population struggling with mental illness is the same as the rest of the world.’
 Logically, then, mental illness alone is not the reason that we have so many more gun homicides in the U.S.”

 No one talks about suicide because “self-harm doesn’t whip up the fear and frenzy required to blame a small group for a gun violence epidemic they didn’t cause.”

 “Our gun problem is not a mental health problem, but people with mental illness are dying from guns—by their own hand.
 That is a real public health issue.
 Guns rarely give a person a chance to regret or change their mind if they are contemplating suicide.
 Suicide-by-gun is usually—starkly—final.”
-Read the whole piece here.

 If you want to read a more in-depth take on the scapegoating of people with mental illness in the gun control debate, I wrote a piece called HELLER’S SCAPEGOATS for the North Carolina Law Review.